Accessibility in UX Design

 • Implementing breadcrumb trails for complex websites or applications

-• Using clear, descriptive labels for links and buttons
+• User clear, descriptive labels for links and buttons

 Assistive Technology Compatibility

 Designers should always keep screen readers in mind during the design process.
-With roughly 2.5 billion people worldwide relying on assistive technology to navigate the web, it’s important your site is usable by these technologies.
+With roughly 2.5 billion people worldwide relying on assistive technology to navigate the web, your site must be unable by these technologies.
 You can do this by:

 • Ensuring compatibility with various screen readers